-Those who exercise are sick less often, report being happier and even make more money then those who do not.
+Those who exercise are sick less often, report being happier and even make more money than those who do not.

 Exercisers make healthier food choices and sleep better.
-If you can manage to make exercising a priority, you will be pleased with how much better you become at managing life tasks.
+If you can manage to make exercise a priority, you will be pleased with how much better you become at managing life tasks.

 10 Tips to Make Time for Exercise:

 Schedule activity in your planner 1 month in advance and keep that commitment the same way you would any other meeting.
 When you go to schedule other activities, do so around your workout session.
 If it’s necessary to cancel a workout session, reschedule it immediately for another time during the day or for the very next day.

 Cook on Sunday night for the week.
 This way, you can head to the gym after work and still come home to a healthy cooked meal.
 This will help you stay on track for your meal plan as well as your exercise schedule.
 For best results, both your meals and activities need to be planned for and should not be left to chance.

 A workout break will refresh you for the second half of the day and is known to boost brainpower.
 You will be more productive after recharging your body with exercise than working through your lunch and eating at your desk.
 Live with no regrets!

 Let your significant other know your exercise schedule ahead of time, so there are no conflicts or guilt when it comes time for working out.
 Inform your employer of your goals and ask for some flexibility in your schedule.
 For example, come in later and work later, so that you can get in your morning run.

 Set your watch or smartphone to go off when it’s time to exercise.
 Then stop what you are doing and take 30+ minutes to exercise.
 You will be more productive finishing up tasks after you worked out versus trying to work through a situation knowing you did not keep your commitment to yourself.